scottaohara/Brass-Tacks/README.md

 ### Sass Specifics

 Brass Tacks' Sass files are split up into four base folders to help keep the code organized and easy to find.

 * __globals
 * _base-elements
 * _helper-classes
-* _project-specific
+* _project

 Each folder contains an '__import.scss' file to compile and arrange all of the sub-files in each folder.
 This means there is only one file per folder type to import into master.scss.

 E.g. The __globals folder contains all mixins, placeholders and vars that are used across the entire framework.

 All the individual folders' import files collect into either:

 * master.scss
 * project.scss (or whatever you name this file.)

 Finally, by running gulp, these files are compiled to expanded and minified CSS files and exported to the build/assets/css folder.

 #### Customizing Brass Tacks

 All the base and helper files in Brass Tacks are wrapped in conditional @if statements.

 Customizing the CSS output is as simple as setting variables to True or False in the master.scss file.

+You can also easily restyle base style declarations and helper classes, without needing to go into the framework default files.
+Use the <b>setup.scss</b> file in the <b>project</b> folder to override default Brass Tacks styling.

 <hr />